 Each robbery case requires a personalized approach.
 Strong defense strategies include:

-• Insufficient Evidence of a Weapon: If there’s no clear evidence that a weapon was present or displayed, the charge may be downgraded.
+- Insufficient Evidence of a Weapon: If there’s no clear proof a weapon was shown or used, the robbery charge may be reduced to a lesser offense.

 Why Local Knowledge of Nassau County and Long Island Courts Matters in Robbery Defense